neilgee/genesischild-mobile-first/readme.md

 ###CSS
 - Regular style.css with all Genesis Framework and placeholders to start new project
-- 2 x IE styles in CSS directory, one targets IE8 and lower, the other IE9 and lower
+- 1 x IE styles in CSS directory for IE9 and lower
-- 3 CSS min breakpoints are used min 960px which does most of the desktop layout and then cosmetics in min 800px and min 1200px.
+- 2 CSS min breakpoints are used min 768px which does ipad + desktop layout and then wider at min 1200px.

 ###WooCommerce
 - WooCommerce style sheet set to load before main style sheet